MicroEJ/How-To/README.md

 * [StandaloneToSandboxed](StandaloneToSandboxed): Explains how to convert a standalone app into a sandboxed app.
 * [MicroUI-Get-Started](MicroUI-Get-Started) contains simple examples to understand how to use the main MicroUI library APIs.
 * [Widgets-Get-Started](Widgets-Get-Started) contains simple examples to understand how to use the main widget library APIs.
+* [FoundationLibrary-Get-Started](FoundationLibrary-Get-Started) contains simple examples to understand how to create a Foundation Library.

 # Requirements
 * MicroEJ Studio or SDK 4.0 or later